coq/coq/doc/sphinx/proof-engine/tactics.rst

    defined transparent constant or local definition (see :ref:`gallina-definitions` and :ref:`vernac-controlling-the-reduction-strategies`).
-The tactic :tacn:`unfold` applies the :math:`\delta` rule to each occurrence of the constant to which :n:`@qualid` refers in the current goal and then replaces it with its :math:`\beta`:math:`\iota`-normal form.
+The tactic :tacn:`unfold` applies the :math:`\delta` rule to each occurrence of the constant to which :n:`@qualid` refers in the current goal and then replaces it with its :math:`\beta\iota\zeta`-normal form.
+   Use the general reduction tactics if you want to avoid this final reduction, for instance :n:`cbv delta [@qualid]`.

-   .. exn:: @qualid does not denote an evaluable constant.
+   .. exn:: Cannot coerce @qualid to an evaluable reference.

       This error is frequent when trying to unfold something that has defined as an inductive type (or constructor) and not as a